-The concern around breakouts and how to get rid of acne scars has escalated during social distancing.
+The concern around breakouts and how to get rid of acne scars - including menopausal acne scars - has escalated during social distancing.

 And then there are acne marks, which are smooth red or dark marks left on the site of a spot long after it's gone.
 Darker skin tones are more prone to pigmentation on the site of a spot because more melanin is produced in the skin to defend and protect against trauma.

-Often when you even out the colour of a scar, the texture no longer seems to be such a deal breaker.
+Often when you even out the color of a scar, the texture no longer seems to be such a deal-breaker.
 When it comes to brightening and fading dark hyperpigmentation, look no further than vitamin C, which is packed with protective antioxidants while brightening it to reduce the appearance of dark spots.

 Alpha hydroxy acids (AHAs)